gradha/OpenIrekia-Android/README.md

 As part of the [Open Irekia project](http://open.irekia.net), the Basque Government has released under the [EUPL](http://joinup.ec.europa.eu/software/page/eupl) bits of free software.
-This is an unofficial mirror of the software releases for the Android mobile client.
+This is an unofficial mirror of the software releases for the Open Irekia Android mobile client.

 The github repo contains just the files released plus this additional readme made for Github.
 You can also read the [original README